NoahBres/LearnRoadRunner/docs/feedforward-tuning.md

     <figcaption class="mt-2 text-sm text-gray-600">Example dashboard</figcaption>
 </figure>

-4. Run the oppmode.
+4. Run the opmode.
 The graph will not show up until you have started it.

 5. Look for the `DriveConstants` in the right sidebar.
 Open the dropdown.
 Then look for `BASE_CONSTRAINTS`.
 Open that dropdown.
 You'll see the options specified in the `DriveConstants` file.